 In 2015, AGFC issued a Strategic Quail Management Plan to help bring the birds back.

-The NRCS grant that will pay landowners $36 per acre for prescribed burnings, more than they typically would receive for a hunting lease.
+The NRCS grant will pay landowners $36 per acre for prescribed burnings, more than they typically would receive for a hunting lease.
 Burnings allow for more sunlight penetration in wooded areas and help grow key grasses that make up quail habitat.
 Plus, NRCS has committed to helping build permanent firebreaks, which help landowners with future burns.

 Jim Baker, Arkansas biologist for NRCS, said burns should occur every three years to help dormant seeds sprout.
 He told the Arkansas Democrat-Gazette that the grant will entail $400,000 for upland habitat part and $230,000 for a program to provide habitat for pollinators in the same 20 counties.

 This fall, HSU students in a new wildlife academic track are expected to be heavily involved in the quail habitat project.